🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 Maria and Helmut wrote to us about their old Entlebucher Mountain Dog — and their report deeply touched me:

-"Our old male dog was sluggish, listless, just not himself anymore.
+"Our old male dog was sluggish, listless, simply not himself anymore.
 We thought it was just old age.
-Since we started giving him zeolite, he's much livelier and seems generally more relieved.
-I wish we had tried it sooner."
+Since we started giving him zeolite, he is much livelier and seems generally relieved.
+I wish we had tried this sooner."

 — Maria and Helmut S. — Entlebucher Mountain Dog ⭐⭐⭐⭐⭐

-'I wish we had tried it sooner.'
+'I wish we had tried this sooner.'
 I hear that often.
 And that's why I'm writing this article.
-So you know sooner.
-Especially because it's so easy and simple to incorporate into a daily routine.
+So you know it sooner.
+Especially because it's so easy and simple to incorporate into the daily routine.

-From Sammy, Bella, Bakku — and the grandpa who brought home a female dog after two weeks anyway
+About Sammy, Bella, Bakku — and the grandpa who, after two weeks, still brought a female dog home

-Tina wrote to us about Sammy — her 15-year-old Galgo from Spain, rescued from a life that wasn't pretty, and then lived so long and well.
-In the middle, by the way, is Rommi - she was Ezra's first girlfriend and taught him to run.
-Learning to zig-zag from a female Galgo teacher is simply perfect.
+Tina wrote to us about Sammy — her 15-year-old Galgo from Spain, rescued from a life that wasn't beautiful, and then lived so long and well.
+In the middle, by the way, is Rommi - she was Ezra's first girlfriend and taught him how to dart.
+Learning how to zig-zag from a female Galgo teacher is just perfect.
 There's little better.

-"On the left, you see Sammy.
+"On the left you see Sammy.
 He's already 15.
 I support him with zeolite for detoxification, and his gut is also well-regulated by it.
 Rommi and Filou also get it in their food.
-For doggy tummy well-being."
+For dog tummy well-being."

 And Claudia wrote to us about Bella, her 13-year-old Cocker Spaniel:

-"Bella has grown old, and every change of food was a risk.
+"Bella got old, and every change in food was a risk.
 When she started leaving her food, I was desperate.
-Zeolite was my last attempt — gentle, natural, without side effects.
-She eats again, has a shiny coat, and looks at me with those alert eyes.
+Zeolite was my last attempt - gentle, natural, without side effects.
+She eats again, has a shiny coat, and looks at me with those bright eyes.
 I know I did the right thing."

 — Claudia — Cocker Spaniel Bella, 13 years old ⭐⭐⭐⭐⭐

-Zeolite for dogs supports dogs with diarrhea and removes toxins - Entlebucher Mountain Dog
+Zeolite for dogs helps dogs with diarrhea and removes toxins - Entlebucher Mountain Dog

-Bakku, Entlebucher Mountain Dog with food optimized with zeolite, very irregularly, whenever we happened to remember.
+Bakku, Entlebucher Mountain Dog with food optimized with zeolite, very irregularly, whenever we remembered.
 And in old age, we noticed a difference when he got zeolite.
-He was much livelier then.
+Then he was much livelier.

 And then there was Bakku.
 Our Bakku.
-14 years old, poor eyesight, poor hearing — but he left when he was ready, in his own way, with dignity.
-At some point, he didn't want to get up anymore.
+14 years old, poor eyesight, poor hearing - but he left when he was ready, in his own way, with dignity.
+At some point, he no longer felt like getting up.
 After that, Grandma absolutely didn't want another dog.
 Too much pain.
 Too much farewell.

-Grandpa had a different opinion.
-After two weeks, he showed up with a female dog from the divorce orphanage — already 8 years old, a bit grey around the muzzle and with difficulties shedding, with a story.
-And Grandma's heart, which had actually closed — it was open again after a very short time.
+Grandpa disagreed.
+After two weeks, he appeared with a female dog from the "divorce orphanage" — already 8 years old, a little grey around the muzzle and with difficulties shedding, with a history.
+And Grandma's heart, which had actually closed up — it reopened in no time.
 Because that's what dogs do.

-This is not a zeolite issue.
+This isn't a zeolite issue.
 This is a life issue.
 But I'm telling it because it shows: The heart recovers.
 Again and again.
 And the next dog deserves the same care, the same attention, the same knowledge.
 And please, no comparisons.
-Everyone is unique with their individual peculiarities and also their ability to commit.
+Everyone is unique with their individual characteristics and also their ability to commit.

 Not every product suits every situation.
 Here's an overview: